This guide will help you get started with a Ruby project on Semaphore. If you’re new to Semaphore please read our Guided tour first.

 Supported Ruby versions

-Semaphore uses rbenv to manage the supported Ruby versions.
+On Linux, Semaphore uses rbenv to manage the supported Ruby versions.
 Any Ruby version listed in Ubuntu image reference is supported and can be used on Semaphore VM.
 The default version is set by the

 .ruby-version file in your repository.
 If the